 Approach 2: Run only failed tests until passed or the max iteration is reached.

-test-to-runhas five test cases and one of the tests fails.
-Run only the failed test 10 times or until the test passes.
+test-to-runhas multiple test cases and one of the tests fails.
+Run only the failed test 10 times (by default) or until the test passes.

 atest test-to-run --retry-any-failure